isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 It was also unique in giving social meaning to the existence of the school, but it was too "symbolic" as a publication to decorate the closing of the curtain of history.

 In addition, the photographs on all the pages were unusual.
-Most of the photos were taken from a distance or from behind, and those that were taken in frontal close-ups used the "line screen" printing technique to make it impossible to identify the individuals.
+Most of them were taken from a distance or from behind, and those that were taken in frontal close-ups used the "line screen" printing technique to make it impossible to identify the individuals.

 In short, 307 names and faces of graduates were erased from the school's final commemorative publication.